by James Harvey McClintock

 According to Mossman: “I have never known a body of men to take a more intense interest in their work.
 They were very proud of the organization, proud of the record that they were making, and there was great emulation among the men to make good.”

 After the apparent surrender, they dodged behind trees and opened fire.
-Tafolla and a cattleman named Maxwell were killed and two of the outlaws wounded.
-The latter escaped in the darkness, on foot, leaving their camp outfit and horses behind.
-Captian Mossman, with three more rangers, were soon on the trail but the gang stealing fresh horses managed to escape in the snows of the New Mexican mountains.
+Tafolla and a cattleman named Maxwell were killed, and two outlaws were wounded.
+The latter escaped in the darkness on foot, leaving their camp outfit and horses behind.
+Captain Mossman, with three more rangers, were soon on the trail but the gang stealing fresh horses managed to escape in the snows of the New Mexican mountains.
 Tafolla’s widow was pensioned by the Legislature.

 Special value was found in the fact that the Rangers were independent of politics and were not controlled by considerations that often tied the hands of local peace officers.
 This very feature, however, led to occasional trouble with disagreeing sheriffs.

-After Governor Brodie assumed office a change was made in the leadership of the Arizona Rangers, to the position being appointed T.H.
+After Governor Brodie assumed office, a change was made in the leadership of the Arizona Rangers to the position appointed T.H.
 Rynning, who had been a lieutenant of Rough Riders.
 Under him, the organization did splendid work, especially in the labor troubles in Bisbee and Morenci.
-At the latter point, one episode most worthy of mention was when a band of several hundred rioters, coming over the divide from Chase Creek, encountered a few rangers, commanded by Sergeant Jack Foster.
-Foster was hailed and a demand was made upon him for his guns.
+At the latter point, one episode most worthy of mention was when a band of several hundred rioters, coming over the divide from Chase Creek, encountered a few rangers commanded by Sergeant Jack Foster.
+Foster was hailed, and a demand was made upon him for his guns.
 The sergeant, remembering his experience in the Rough Riders, deployed his men along the crest of a ridge and laconically answered:” If you want the guns, come and get them.”
-The rioters concluded to move on and Foster saved both his rifles and his self-respect.
+The rioters decided to move on, and Foster saved his rifle and self-respect.

-The history of the rangers, under whatever leadership, was one of devotion and of rare courage, well worthy of a separate volume.
-Some of it is told in this work but much is left unchronicled.
-There is the story of how Ranger Frank Wheeler, with Deputy Sheriff John Cameron, killed Herrick and Bentley, former convicts wanted for horse stealing, in the course of a battle in the rocks, after the fugitives had been tracked for five days.
-There might be mentioned, as typical, the encounter in Benson of Captain Harry Wheeler with a desperado named Tracy wherein the latter died with four bullet holes in his body and Wheeler received wounds that disabled him for months.
+The history of the rangers, under whatever leadership, was one of devotion and rare courage, well worthy of a separate volume.
+Some of it is told in this work, but much is left unchronicled.
+There is the story of how Ranger Frank Wheeler, with Deputy Sheriff John Cameron, killed Herrick and Bentley, former convicts wanted for horse stealing, in the course of a battle in the rocks after the fugitives had been tracked for five days.
+There might be mentioned, as typical, the encounter in Benson of Captain Harry Wheeler with a desperado named Tracy, wherein the latter died with four bullet holes in his body, and Wheeler received wounds that disabled him for months.
 There was the case of Willis Wood, an outlaw of the worst type, who was taken by [Thomas] Rynning from a roomful of the prisoner’s friends.

-Rynning resigned to become superintendent of the territorial prison during the period of its reconstruction at Florence and March 21, 1907, was succeeded by his lieutenant, Harry Wheeler, later sheriff of Cochise County.
-Wheeler notably was successful in handling difficult border conditions.
+Rynning resigned to become superintendent of the territorial prison during its reconstruction at Florence, and on March 21, 1907, was succeeded by his lieutenant, Harry Wheeler, later sheriff of Cochise County.
+Wheeler was notably successful in handling difficult border conditions.
 But politics finally caused the disbandment of the rangers*.

 The present-day Arizona Rangers are an unpaid, all-volunteer, law enforcement support and assistance civilian auxiliary.
-Currently, they work co-operatively at the request of and under the direction, control, and supervision of established law enforcement officials and officers.
+They work co-operatively at the request of and under established law enforcement officials and officers’ direction, control, and supervision.
 They also provide youth support and community service and work to preserve the tradition, honor, and history of the original Arizona Rangers.

 Notes and Author: James Harvey McClintock was born in Sacramento in 1864 and moved to Arizona at the age of 15, working for his brother at the Salt River Herald (later known as the Arizona Republic).
-When McClintock was 22 he began to attend the Territorial Normal School in Tempe, where he earned a teaching certificate.
-Later, he would serve as Theodore Roosevelt’s right-hand-man in the Rough Riders during the Spanish-American War and become an Arizona State Representative.
-Between the years of 1913 and 1916, McClintock’s published a three-volume history of Arizona called Arizona: The Youngest State (now in the public domain,) in which this article appeared.
-McClintock continued to live in Arizona until his poor health forced him to return to California, where he died on May 10, 1934, at the age of 70.
+When McClintock was 22, he began to attend the Territorial Normal School in Tempe, where he earned a teaching certificate.
+Later, he would serve as Theodore Roosevelt’s right-hand man in the Rough Riders during the Spanish-American War and become an Arizona State Representative.
+Between 1913 and 1916, McClintock published a three-volume history of Arizona called Arizona: The Youngest State (now in the public domain,) in which this article appeared.
+McClintock continued living in Arizona until his poor health forced him to return to California, where he died on May 10, 1934, at 70.